kaikue/MagicOfTheStars/README.md

 	- Lerp to fixed or relative positions
 	- Zoom out
 	- At top of pits, near interesting thing
+- should AudioListener go on camera or player? consider when camera/player is near twinkling star

 ### Misc
 - Use Application.persistentDataPath for .save file